Where would you like to go?

 Cushioned soles and broad heels will help you walk comfortably all day.
 This is especially important when we reach mature years as our feet may show signs of the energetic life we've led.
 Wear and tear on the joints may cause arthritis and the muscles can loose elasticity so wearing shoes with cushioned soles and support in the arches help keep your feet comfortable, especially when walking on uneven or hard surfaces.

 Caring for and getting the most from your Padders

 To maintain that unique Padders feelgoodfeet™ feeling it pays to show your shoes a little TLC.
 Here are some simple ways to look after your Padders that will prolong their life and good looks.
 For smooth shiny leathers wipe clean with a soft damp cloth.
 Allow shoes to dry naturally then apply good quality polish or cream.
 For oiled and waxed leathers wipe off excess dirt and brush to remove surface marks.
 Oils and waxes are tanned-in to these leathers, but periodic oiling or waxing will help keep them supple.
 For Nubuck allow to dry naturally before brushing off loose dirt with a soft brush.
 Restore nap with a rubber brush or firm sponge block.
 Padders recommends Nik Wax for most shoe care and maintenance.
 Waterproofing sprays will guard against staining and some water penetration, yet still allow the leather to 'breathe'.
 Padders should not be stored in warm, humid conditions.
 Wet shoes should be allowed to dry thoroughly before storing.
+Waterproof footwear can be maintained by use of a waterproof leather conditioner, cream or waterproof dubbing.
 Do not store unused for extended periods.
 The dyed leather in some of our products cannot be made 100% colourfast, so some loss of colour may occur during wear.